ProjektCommunity/PJKT-DOCS/booths/specifications.md

 <script setup>
 import { onMounted, ref, nextTick, onUnmounted } from 'vue' import * as THREE from 'three'
-// Changed to use three-stdlib for postprocessing imports import { EffectComposer } from 'three-stdlib/postprocessing/EffectComposer' import { RenderPass } from 'three-stdlib/postprocessing/RenderPass'
-import { UnrealBloomPass } from 'three-stdlib/postprocessing/UnrealBloomPass'

 const specs = ref({
   // Fallback specs in case API is unavailable